 To ensure that the Composition Program maintains a consistent response to academic misconduct, misconduct cases are administered by the Office of Student Conduct and Community Standards (OSCCS), and not by individual instructors.
 While misconduct cases are being evaluated, instructors cannot discuss the assignment(s) in question, but may continue to help students with all other course work.

-Please see me if circumstances arise that make it difficult for you to complete the course.
 The Director of Composition must approve requests for the grade “Incomplete” in advance of the end of the quarter.
 Such approval will be granted only in cases when some minor but essential aspect of the course cannot be completed by students through unforeseen circumstances beyond their control.

 Observance of Religious Holidays